Skip to content

 Both LLPs and Private Limited Companies offer limited liability protection, but a Private Limited Company provides better legal security for shareholders.

-A Private Limited Company is more widely recognized in India and internationally, making it easier to expand operations, secure partnerships, and establish credibility with customers and suppliers.
+India and international markets widely recognize a Private Limited Company, which makes it easier for you to expand operations, secure partnerships, and build credibility with customers and suppliers.

 While an LLP has fewer compliance requirements, a Private Limited Company provides a well-defined corporate governance structure under the Companies Act, 2013.

-Eligibility to Convert LLP to Private Limited Company
+Eligibility Requirements for Conversion of LLP to Private Limited Company

-Before initiating the conversion of an LLP (Limited Liability Partnership) into a Private Limited Company, it is crucial to ensure that the business meets the eligibility criteria prescribed under Section 366 of the Companies Act, 2013.
+Before converting an LLP into a Private Limited Company, ensure your business meets the eligibility criteria under Section 366 of the Companies Act, 2013.
+These requirements ensure regulatory compliance and prevent complications during the transition.
+The conversion can only be initiated when the LLP fulfils the conditions below:

 1. Approval from LLP Partners